jameshaydon/lawvere/README.md

 - Make more effect examples.
 - Make a small but not just a few lines "real program".
 - defining new categories
+- allow one to define morphisms via curry/uncurry.

 ## Some random notes: